Once the victim enters its credentials, attackers get complete access to the victim’s Amazon account and use it to exploit further.

 The attackers ask for payment using gift cards and instruct the victim to purchase gift cards either online or at a nearby store.
-The scammer also instructs the victim to provide claim code mentioned over the gift card through phone, via text message or email.
+The scammer also instructs the victim to provide the claim code mentioned over the gift card via phone, text message, or email.

 “Amazon Called Me!”

-In another form of a cyber scam, attackers used vishing to dupe victims by asking them into revealing the details of the Amazon account.
-The scammer impersonates as an Amazon customer service over the phone call to dupe customers by stating that suspicious activity on their Amazon account has been noticed.
+In another form of a cyber scam, attackers used vishing to dupe victims by asking them into revealing the details of their Amazon accounts.
+The scammer impersonates an Amazon customer service over the phone call to dupe customers by stating that suspicious activity on their Amazon account has been noticed.

 Amazon Prime Day

-Not only the customers eagerly wait for Amazon Prime Day but also cyber attackers, who intent on trying to exploit Amazon’s customer base.
+Not only do the customers eagerly wait for Amazon Prime Day but also cyber attackers, who are intent on trying to exploit Amazon’s customer base.

 In research, it was found that a phishing kit is available in the internet market which contains tools required for phishing campaign and are specifically designed to target Amazon customers.